JevgenijsGalaktionovs/AntBot/dns_main/src/VoiceRecognition/README.md

-This readme goes step by step through what you need for using the speachrecognition software for DNS
+This readme goes step by step through what you need for using the speachrec ognition software for DNS

 The program consist of 3 modules:
 1. The main "VoiceRecognition" program which is executed once the voice recognition should be initialized.